CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Brief tutorial on filtering data.rst

    Fig 2: Raw data vs the first filter - genes/cell

 Now, we can move to the next metric.
 Look at the scatter plot under "Plot - mito x UMIs".
-This is plotting nCount_RNA against nMitopercent (In the plot, nCount_RNA is log1p_total_counts).
+This is plotting nCount_RNA against mito.percent (In the plot, nCount_RNA is log1p_total_counts).

 .. figure:: /images/scatter_mito_UMIs.png
    :width: 400